 - Diffuse uterine leiomyomatosis: The uterus is grossly enlarged due to the presence of numerous fibroids.

 Most women have small, asymptomatic fibroids.
 Symptoms depend on the number, size, and location of leiomyomas.

 - Abnormal menstruation: hypermenorrhea, heavy menstrual bleeding, metrorrhagia (possibly associated anemia), dysmenorrhea

 - Features of mass effect

 - MRI: to evaluate the uterus and ovaries for potentially complicated surgical cases and visually differentiate between leiomyomas, adenomyomas, and adenomyosis

 - Grayish-white surface

-- Homogenous; tissue bundles on cross section partly in a whorled pattern
+- Homogeneous; tissue bundles on cross-section partly in a whorled pattern

 - Some leiomyomas may involve regressive changes: scar formation, calcification, and cysts

-- Microscopic: Smooth muscle tissue, consisting of monoconal cells interspersed with connective tissue
+- Microscopic: Smooth muscle tissue in a whorled pattern with well-demarcated borders, consisting of monoclonal cells interspersed with connective tissue

 The differential diagnoses listed here are not exhaustive.